danielbrainich/Pickzilla/README.md

 ## Why Pickzilla?

 Amazon Seller Central does not natively provide an easy way to generate a consolidated pick list from unshipped orders.
-The alternatives often involve integrating expensive, complex warehouse management systems or dealing with difficult manual fulfillment processes.
+The alternatives involve integrating complex warehouse management systems or dealing with difficult manual fulfillment processes.
 Pickzilla offers a quick, easy, and free solution to create pick lists so you can fulfill orders more efficiently.

 ## Features